News and Stories

 For 2023 and beyond, support from Disney Conservation Fund, US Embassy–Kingston, and Critical Ecosystem Partnership Fund will allow for continued research into the impacts of the buffer zone on the survival of the Jamaican Rock Iguana and other native species, improved invasive species control, increased outreach and education efforts, headstart improvements, and support for the team on the ground.

 The April release is another big step in the recovery of this Critically Endangered iguana—and a huge win for everyone who has worked so hard to bring this species back from extinction!

-The Lesser Antillean iguana (Iguana delicatissima) is Critically Endangered species that once occupied several islands from Anguilla to Martinique in the eastern Caribbean.
-Now, it clings to survival on only 5.
-Its last remaining stronghold, Dominica, is under severe threat from invasive green iguanas that compete with native iguanas and even hybridize with them.
-Without immediate conservation action, the unique Lesser Antillean iguana will go extinct and be lost forever.
-The International Iguana Foundation’s 2020 End of Year campaign will aid on the ground conservation efforts with Lesser Antillean Iguanas aimed at curbing the spread of invasive species.
-Please join our End of Year campaign to raise $50,000 to save the Lesser Antillean Iguana on Dominica.
-Thanks to a generous pledge each donation will be matched $1:$1 up to $25,000 making your donation count double!
+The Lesser Antillean Iguana (Iguana delicatissima) is a Critically Endangered species that once occupied several islands from Anguilla to Martinique in the eastern Caribbean.
+Now, it clings to survival on only five islands.
+Its last remaining stronghold, Dominica, is under threat from introduced and invasive Common Green Iguanas (Iguana iguana), which compete with the native iguanas.
+The International Iguana Foundation’s 2020 End of Year campaign aided on-the-ground conservation efforts for Lesser Antillean Iguanas, aimed at curbing the spread of invasive species.

 Meet the people on the front line of iguana conservation in Jamaica!

-Health screen of Jamaican Iguanas leaving the facility at the Hope Zoo in September 2019.
+Health screening of Jamaican Iguanas leaving the facility at the Hope Zoo in September 2019.